chauff/cse1500-web-transcripts/_lectures/node2.md

 Once the server is started, open another terminal and use [curl](https://github.com/curl/curl), a command line tool that provides us with a convenient way to include username and password as you will see:

 - Request the list of wishes without authorization, i.e. `curl http://localhost:3000/wishlist` - you should see an `Unauthorized access` error.
 - Request the list of wishes with the correct username and password (as hard-coded in our demonstration code): `curl --user user:password http://localhost:3000/wishlist`.
 The option `--user` allows us to specify the username and password to use for authentication in the `[USER]:[PASSWORD]` format.
-This request should work and you should receive the list of todos.
+This request should work.
-- Request the list of todos with an incorrect username/password combination: `curl --user test:test http://localhost:3000/wishlist`.
+- Request the list of wishes with an incorrect username/password combination: `curl --user test:test http://localhost:3000/wishlist`.
 You should receive a `Wrong username/password combination` error.
 - Add a wish to the wishlist: `curl --user user:password 'http://localhost:3000/addWish?type=board%20game&name=Treasure%20Hunt&priority=low'` (note that whitespaces are replaced by `%20` in URLs and the URL has to appear within quotes due to the special characters `&` in it).
 Did it work?
 If so, another execution of `curl --user user:password http://localhost:3000/wishlist` should result in a wishlist with now three wishes.

 Having found out how the code *behaves*, let us look at the authorization component.
 We here define it as an anynymous function as argument to `app.use` :point_down::